-Since 2007, our Institute continues to offer resources and programs for students to act as proponents of social change by using business solutions as a sustainable way to assist the poor.
+Since 2007, SEI continues to offer resources and programs for students to act as proponents of social change by using business solutions as a sustainable way to alleviate poverty.

-The Institute equips students with knowledge on social entrepreneurship through our growing academic course offerings in social enterprise, micro-finance, social investment and impact measurement.
-Additionally, the Institute provides students with field experience through partner organizations in countries all over the world.
-This exposure provides students with hands on learning experience, preparing undergraduates at both the academic and practitioner level.
+SEI equips students with knowledge on social entrepreneurship through our growing academic course offerings in social enterprise, microfinance, social investment and impact measurement.
+Additionally, SEI provides students with field experience through partner organizations in countries across the globe.
+This exposure provides students with hands-on learning experiences, preparing undergraduates at both the academic and practitioner level.

 A selection of courses to provide students with an in-depth exposure to entrepreneurship in the social sector, a rapidly growing segment of the global economy.
 Learn More →

 Interdisciplinary Minor in Global Social Entrepreneurship

 Undergraduates from any college within the University are eligible for this new interdisciplinary minor, including business students who may also pursue a CBA concentration/track in Social Entrepreneurship.
 Learn More →

 The new Social Entrepreneurship Track (SE Track) requires business students to complete five courses within the college’s Innovation & Entrepreneurship concentration, for a total of 20 credits.
 Learn More →